maxigit/vim-xrange/README.md

 Executing range (by calling `@range!` or by calling the `:ExecuteRange` command) executes the code between the range delimiter, unless there is some code on the start delimiter itself.
 In that case *only* the code on the line will be executed.
+Before being executed each line is subject to range expansion and split by `;`.
+This allow multiple commands to be written in one single line.

 For example, executing